Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ![](/images/tinymd2.png)

-Rust's main attractor to me is that I can have all the control of a lower-level language like C with some of the more expressive elements and memory safety of a higher-level language.
+The main reason Rust was attractive to me was that I can have all the control of a lower-level language like C with some of the more expressive elements and memory safety of a higher-level language.
 It's almost like a whole new way of thinking about software engineering problems.
 In fact, the way Rust handles variable